-Our management platform has a Reservation Centre (call center) that provides call management services designed to increase reservations and move-ins, increase productivity at the store level and improve corporate image through professionalism, consistency of messaging and willingness to resolve issues.
-Our Reservation Centre Experts have worked in the storage business and understand the need to (i) introduce and greet professionally; (ii) establish rapport with customers; (iii) build trust; (iv) ask the right questions; (v) listen; (vi) ask for the business; and (vii) close the sale.
-The overall result is an increased close rate leading to improved financial performance.
+Our management platform includes a Reservation Centre (call center) that provides call management services designed to increase reservations and move-ins, increase productivity at the store level and improve our corporate image through professionalism, consistency of messaging and willingness to resolve issues.
+Our Reservation Centre agents have worked in the storage business and understand the need to introduce and greet professionally, establish rapport with customers, build trust, ask the right questions, listen, ask for the business and close the sale.
+The overall result is an increased close rate leading to improve financial performance.